WallarooLabs/wally/book/running-wallaroo/resilience.md

     data_receiver --listen 127.0.0.1:7002 | tee received.txt
     ```

-4. Shell 2: Start initializer
+4. Shell 2: Start initializer (remember to use `machida3-resilience` if using Python 3)
     ```bash
     machida-resilience --application-module word_count_with_dynamic_keys \
       --in 127.0.0.1:7010 --out 127.0.0.1:7002 \